vesoft-inc/nebula-docs/community/README.md

 ### Active Contributor

 Active Contributors are continuously active contributors in the community.
-They can have issues and PRs assigned to them, participate in development.
+They can have issues and PRs assigned to them and participate in development.
 See [Active Contributor List](active-contributor-list.md) for the list of Active Contributors.

 #### How to become an Active Contributor of a Repository

-- If you contribute at least 5 PRs to a specific repository within one year, you will become an active contributor automatically
+If you contribute at least 5 PRs to a specific repository within one year, you will become an active contributor automatically.

 ### Contributor